sanyi/PocketSigns/eula.md

-Before anything else, please not that: This aplication is a **JOKE** and should be used as such.
+Before anything else, please note that: This aplication is a **JOKE** and should be used as such.
 Please do not use it for anything serious.
 --